Okot Odhiambo: Defection from the LRA

 In April 2008, it was reported that Odhiambo and eight others had been killed by LRA leader Joseph Kony during a dispute over a proposed peace deal.
 However, on 29 January 2009, Odhiambo said he had suffered a serious gunshot wound during a clash with Ugandan forces and was defecting from the LRA.
 He told Agence France-Presse, "We have requested a safe corridor.
 I want to come out.
 I am tired of going up and down all the time."
 He contacted the International Organization for Migration seeking safe passage to Uganda, along with 45 other rebels and 10 abductees, but said he would not surrender unless he was given a guarantee that he would not be turned over to the ICC.
 The government of Uganda has indicated that it would try Odhiambo in a national court rather than surrender him to the ICC.

 The Catholic Archbishop of Gulu, John Baptist Odama, said the defection could revive hopes of a peaceful end to the conflict.
 However, Amnesty International criticized the International Organization for Migration for agreeing to facilitate Odhiambo's transfer to Uganda instead of to the ICC.

 An LRA spokesman dismissed the reports of Odhiambo's planned defection, claiming the story was invented by the Ugandan army "to create disharmony and danger to LRA fighters".

-In February 2014, it was reported that Odhiambo had been killed 27 October 2013.
+In February 2014, it was reported that Odhiambo had been killed on the 27th of October 2013.
 Odhiambo's body was found based on GPS coordinates provided by the man who buried him after his death and afterward defected to UPDF forces.
 His body was exhumed on 20 March 2015, and flown to Entebbe, Uganda for identity confirmation.
 The death of Odhiambo was confirmed, and the ICC dropped its proceedings against him in September of that year.